r4victor/tenthousandmeters/content/blog/python_bts_03.md

 Next, `pycore_init_runtime()` sets the buffering modes for the `stdio`, `stdout` and `stderr` [file pointers](http://www.cplusplus.com/reference/cstdio/FILE/).
 On Unix-like systems this is done by calling the [`setvbuf()`](https://linux.die.net/man/3/setvbuf) library function.

 Finally, `pycore_init_runtime()` generates the secret key for hashing, which is stored in the `_Py_HashSecret` global variable.
 The secret key is taken along with the input by the [SipHash24](https://en.wikipedia.org/wiki/SipHash) hash function, which CPython uses to compute hashes.
 The secret key is randomly generated each time CPython starts.
 The purpose of randomization is to protect a Python application from hash collision DoS attacks.
 Python and many other languages including PHP, Ruby, JavaScript and C# were once vulnerable to such attacks.
 An attacker could send a set of strings with the same hash to an application and increase dramatically the CPU time required to put these strings in the dictionary because they all happen to be in the same bucket.
-The solution is to supply a hash function with the randomly generated key uknown to the attacker.
+The solution is to supply a hash function with the randomly generated key unknown to the attacker.
 Python also allows to generate a key deterministically by setting the `PYTHONHASHSEED` environment variable to some fixed value.
 To learn more about the attack, check [this presentation](https://fahrplan.events.ccc.de/congress/2011/Fahrplan/attachments/2007_28C3_Effective_DoS_on_web_application_platforms.pdf).
 To learn more about the CPython's hash algorithm, check [PEP 456](https://www.python.org/dev/peps/pep-0456/).

 In the first part we learned that CPython uses a thread state to store thread-specific data, such as a call stack and an exception state, and an interpreter state to store interpreter-specific data, such as loaded modules and import settings.
 The `pycore_create_interpreter()`  function creates an interpreter state and a thread state for the main OS thread.
-We haven't seen yet what these structures look like, so here's the definition of the interpreter state struct:
+We haven't seen what these structures look like yet, so here's the definition of the interpreter state struct:

 ```C
 // The PyInterpreterState typedef is in Include/pystate.h.